KamranAzeem/docker-to-kubernetes/Minikube-Internals-Windows.md

 The IP address assigned to the minikube VM is `192.168.241.250`, which of-course is from within the usable IP range.

 I don't know why Microsoft decided to assign a very limited network to the virtual switch.
 Remember, this vSwitch is *not* created by minikube.
-It is created when you install HyperV for the first time.
+It is created when you install Hyper-V for the first time.

 Here is the routing table from the minikube VM:
 ```